Authentic – adjective genuine, authoritative, true; (of writing) trustworthy, as setting forth real facts.

 Verisimilitude – noun the quality of seeming real or true; an appearance of truth or reality.

-Given the dictionary definitions above, writers of fiction must have both authenticity and verisimilitude.
-This has a specific relevance to writers of historical fiction.
+Fiction writers know about both and this has a specific relevance to writers of historical fiction.

-But often the line between authenticity and verisimilitude is blurred.
-Especially when it comes to characters in historical fiction who really existed.
+Often the line between authenticity and verisimilitude is blurred when it comes to characters in historical fiction who really existed.
 Most of the characters in Reconquista are products of the imagination, excepting the great and the good.
 So, King and Emir were real people, placed in real locations, though fictional thoughts and actions are given to them in the service of the narrative.

 The Governor of Cadiz was a real person, though I don’t know whether or not he would really have done the things which the novel has him do, but as long as his character is consistent that’s okay.
 Readers of historical fiction aren’t, in the main, troubled by this.
 As long as one doesn’t have people, fictional or real, appearing in the past who couldn’t have been there, readers are generally content.
-So no Jack the Ripper or Neil Armstrong in thirteenth century Jerez, (though this happens in science fiction and fantasy of course).
+So no Jack the Ripper or Neil Armstrong in thirteenth century Jerez, (though this could happen in science fiction and fantasy writing).

-Sometimes, however, that which is authentic doesn’t seem true.
-When researching for the aforementioned sea-battle I found out quite a lot about the ships and naval weaponry of the time.
+Sometimes, however, these elements compete and that which is authentic doesn’t seem true.
+When researching for a sea-battle I found out quite a lot about the ships and naval weaponry of the time.
 I was surprised to discover that the Moors had developed a naval weapon, a canister containing explosive which was propelled through the water, a sort of prototype torpedo.
 Something interesting to include I thought.